timedreamer/jhblogv2/content/blog/2023-07-24-rclone-between-local-and-google-drive/index.md

 1. `tar -cf test.tar test_files/`.
 This is to tar multiple files or directories into one `.tar` file for quicker transfer.
 The `-c` option tells `tar` to create a new archive and the `-f` option specifies the name of the archive file.
 You can also add `-z` if you want to use the gzip to compress.

+2. `ssh gdtn`.
+Connect to data transfer node from Greene. [detail](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/hpc-storage/data-management/data-transfers)

-2. `module load rclone/1.60.1`.
+3. `module load rclone/1.60.1`.

-3. `rclone copy test.tar jhGDrive:hpc_uploads`.
+4. `rclone copy test.tar jhGDrive:hpc_uploads`.
 The `jhGDrive` is the Google drive link name that you set up.
 The `hpc_uploads` is the folder name.

-4. `rclone copy jhGDrive:hpc_uploads/test.tar .`.
+5. `rclone copy jhGDrive:hpc_uploads/test.tar .`.
 This is the transfer cloud file to local.